IDS6145-18Spring/assignment-1-practice-designing-models-gabbyvasquez/README.md

 ![Image of Smart City](images/smartcity.png)

 (It makes me sad that I cannot keep all animals warm so I want to build a city where no animal will be cold) (Nubs the cat is an outdoor cat and is a sweetie who deserves to live her best life.
-She does not like being indoors but she cold during the winter months and I want her to live in a world where she does not have to live in a home but can maintain warmth)
+I want her to live in a world where she does not have to worry about being cold.)
-(Sadlly nothing has been to done to solve this problem)
+(Sadlly nothing has been to done to solve this problem.)

 ## Requirements (Experimental Design)